+Your company culture helps to shape everything about your business.
 It dictates the experience of your customers and the attitudes and beliefs of your team members.
-It can be a huge factor in the overall success or failure of your business.
+It's what drives your company forward and can be a huge factor in your organizational development and overall business success!

-When your company is remote-based, it can present extra challenges when it comes to building and maintaining the work culture that you’d like.
+However, when your company is remote-based, it can present extra challenges when it comes to building and maintaining the company culture that you’d like.
 A virtual team doesn’t have the same opportunities for quick chats or informal banter as those who are co-located.
 You have to be quite intentional about creating the culture you want.
-So, what can you do to build a positive work culture?

 Team culture has become synonymous with things like catered lunches and break room foosball.
 On the darker side, it can also lead to homogenous thinking and expectations of having “no life.”

-The thing is that culture is much more than break rooms and team outings, those things tend to be nice distractions, or supporting tools in the overall culture.
+The thing is that culture is much more than break rooms and team outings--those things tend to be nice distractions, or supporting tools in the overall culture.
 Remote teams can often struggle with this concept because you can’t do most of those things anyway!
-Culture is about how we work, how we communicate with customers and each other, and how we incorporate company values into what we do.
+Culture is about how we work, how we communicate with customers and each other, and how we incorporate company core values into what we do.

 Virtual teams potentially have to work harder than those who are co-located to create a cohesive team culture.
 While you can also avoid some of the more toxic examples of co-located workplace culture, you need to work hard to ensure people work as a team, rather than individual units.